 7. Identify any factors in the planning area that could restrict patient access to home health services.

-Below is a summary of the Whatcom County home health factors that can restrict patient access to care:
+Below are some of the home health factors that can restrict patient access to care, according to the Walla Walla Community Health Assessment: